13.11.2024

 The Convention Luncheon

 The final day of the Convention began with an informal breakfast "at which we had a very useful exchange of ideas".
 But after the extensive social programme and civic welcome of the previous day, the key engagement of the final day was the prestigious Convention Luncheon, hosted by the President and attended by distinguished guests including civic dignatories, such as the Mayor and Mayoress, and guests from other professions who had addressed the gathering.
-The Chiropodist tell us that around 110 people attended.
+The Chiropodist tells us that around 110 people attended.

 After the Loyal Toast to His Majesty the King, a further toast was proposed to "The Town of Harrogate".
 Once again, the importance of the town in which they had chosen to meet was discussed at some length, including the discovery of the springs in 1600, the growth of Harrogate as a spa town and the development of accompanying medical traditions.
 Poems were recited and medical practices of the time discussed.